Sorry, you need to enable JavaScript to visit this website.

 Governance

 In the Czech Republic, we can observe a nondirective approach to the management of formal volunteering.
-Formal voluntary activities fall within the scope of the Act On voluntary service (see Chapter 2.1); in detail, it concerns the condition that they take place in organisations that were accredited by the Ministry of the Interior (MI).
-In these cases, the responsible authority is MI, the Department of Security Policy and Crime Prevention.
+Formal voluntary activities fall within the scope of the Act on voluntary service (see Chapter 2.1); in detail, it concerns the condition that they take place in organisations that were accredited by the Ministry of the Interior.
+In these cases, the responsible authority is Ministry of Interior, the Department of Security Policy and Crime Prevention.

 Volunteering in the Czech Republic, however, takes place mainly in non-accredited organisations and therefore it is not regulated by any specific law, and this is true also in cases that are officially marked as formal volunteering.
 Methodologically, in some cases, organisations are supported with materials from various ministries in a specific field.
 Also, organisations themselves try to regulate voluntary activities through their own documents.